City of Melbourne: 20th century

+21st century

 In 2005, the council announced the construction of a new 6-star environmental office building, Council House 2, in Little Collins Street.

-On 2 July 2007, the City of Melbourne almost doubled in size when the suburb of Docklands was re-added to its jurisdiction.
+On 2 July 2007, the suburb of Docklands was re-added to the City's jurisdiction.

 On 1 July 2008, a section of Kensington and North Melbourne was transferred to the City of Melbourne from the City of Moonee Valley.

 In July 2009, Lord Mayor Robert Doyle unveiled a new corporate identity for the City of Melbourne, costing $239,558.

 Building on the council's longstanding interest in environmental issues, on 16 July 2019, the council voted to declare a climate and biodiversity emergency in line with similar declarations made elsewhere.

 Following the death of Her Majesty Queen Elizabeth II, the City of Melbourne caused controversy and breached protocol, by failing to lower the Aboriginal and Torres Strait Islander flags to half mast, whilst the Australian flag was lowered in mourning.

-Composition of current Council
+Council

-The City of Melbourne is an unsubdivided municipality consisting of a directly elected Lord Mayor and Deputy Lord Mayor, and nine Councillors.
+The City of Melbourne is an unsubdivided municipality, consisting of a directly elected Lord Mayor and Deputy Lord Mayor, and nine Councillors.
 Since 2008, all Victorian councillors serve a four-year term.
-The most recent general election was held on Saturday 24 October 2020.
-The next general election will be held in October 2024.
+The most recent general election was held on Saturday 26th October 2024, the next election will take place in October 2028.

 During a general election, the City of Melbourne holds two simultaneous elections – one to elect the Lord Mayor and Deputy Lord Mayor (leadership team) and the other to elect the nine councillors.
 All residents are entitled to vote in the election, as well as up to two of each of the following: non-residential owners and occupiers of rateable property.
 If a corporation solely owns or occupies rateable property in the municipality, then the corporation must appoint two company officers (director and/or company secretary, or equivalent) to represent it and vote on its behalf.

+Current composition

 The current makeup of the Council is: